fieldtrip/website/development/guideline/communication.md

 - [GitHub](http://github.com/fieldtrip), for interaction between developpers
 - [Twitter](http://twitter.com/fieldtriptoolbx), for announcements and news

-With each of these we reach out to a specific group FieldTrip stakeholders but - alhough they are partially overlapping - there is none of them through which we reach everyone.
+With each of these we reach out to a specific group FieldTrip stakeholders but - alhough they are partially overlapping - there is none through which we reach everyone.

 ## News items and releases